From walk-on to scholarship, Launceford soars in his final season as an Eagle

 2012 (SOPHOMORE): Did not participate in any games ... earned Athletic Director's Award for Academic Achievement honors.

 2011 (FRESHMAN): Did not see any game action ... joined the team as a walk-on for 2011 preseason practice ... earned the Athletics Director’s Award for Academic Achievement.

 HIGH SCHOOL: Earned Metro All-League second-team honors as a junior and senior kicker at O'Dea High School ... played for head coach Monte Kohler ... also starred on the Irish soccer team, gaining All-League honors three times.

-PERSONAL: Joseph Patrick Launceford ... an excellent student who was valedictorian of his high school class ... enrolled as a theology major in the College of Arts & Sciences ...
+PERSONAL: Joseph Patrick Launceford ... an excellent student who was valedictorian of his high school class … graduated with a theology degree from the Morrissey College of Arts and Sciences ...
 Joey and his two younger sisters are the children of Karen and John Launceford.